Dr. Charles F. Grindrod

 life and career

 The family moved to Malvern around 1850 when Ralph set up his medical practice at Charle's Townsend House.
-Ralph became a prominent member of Malvern society, promoted education of the poor, was geologist, fellow of the Royal historical Society, and founded The Malvern Advertiser Newspaper.
+Ralph became a prominent member of Malvern society, promoted education of the poor, was a geologist, fellow of the Royal Historical Society, and founded The Malvern Advertiser Newspaper.